Skip to content

 nah. obfuscated execution: bash receives decoded input

 nah. = blocked. nah? = asks for confirmation.
-Everything else flows through silently.
+Everything else goes through.

 What it guards